Yulissa-FMR/Yulissa-FMR/README.md

-- 👋 Hi, I’m @Yulissa Medina
+- 👋 Hi, my name is Yulissa Medina
 - 👀 I’m interested in expanding my knowledge in coding
 - 🌱 I’m currently learning SQL,Java, & Python
 - 💞️ I’m looking to collaborate on projects & new skills